 A while later I was waiting to cross 42nd St. and I asked a traffic cop if NYPD was expecting something to happen at the Garden.
 He paused, then with a serious expression said, “Yeah, I heard something but I really can’t say anything.”

 Did a wackjob call in a threat to get a thrill?
-Was it propaganda from up high in NYPD to keep the masses in line?
-I thought about the story from The Secular Juror blog about swatting.
-Maybe this was a less extreme form of the same psycho mindset – anger spilling over into a desire to hurt or cause problems for people.
+Was it propaganda from up high in NYPD to help keep the soldiers in proper conditioning and the masses in line?
+I thought about the story from The Secular Jurist blog about an insane behaviorial sickness called swatting.
+Maybe this was a different form of the same psycho mindset – anger spilling over into a desire to hurt or cause problems for people, but for a large group of people the perpetrator doesn’t know personally.

-I also thought about an experience I had one recent New Year’s Eve while trying to go to the Bronx.
-A million people were making there way to an already overcrowded neighborhood and cops had blocked off some of the entrances/exits at the Times Square station.
-To me barricading people in an incredibly crowded area was putting more lives in danger in case of a terrorist attack just so NYPD might have an easier chance of capturing a mindless automaton obeying the orders of someone thousands of miles away.
-It wouldn’t solve the problem of imperialistic policies creating enemies for the country, but would make for great publicity on the “news” shows.
+I also thought about an experience I had one recent New Year’s Eve while trying to go from Hell’s Kitchen to the Bronx.
+A million people were making there way to an already overcrowded neighborhood and police had blocked off some of the entrances/exits at the Times Square train station.
+To me, it seems barricading people in an incredibly crowded area receiving about a million more visitors than usual was putting more lives in danger in case of a terrorist attack just so NYPD might have an easier chance of capturing a mindless automaton supposedly obeying the orders of someone thousands of miles away.
+It would definitely not solve the problem of imperialistic policies creating more enemies for the country.